a2stuff/a2d/docs/Building_And_Running.md

 ## Running

 Invoke `DESKTOP.SYSTEM` to launch the app.
 By default, DeskTop will launch.
-You can use the control panel Options to configure Selector to start instead, which will show a dialog containing any shortcuts you have configued in DeskTop, for faster access to programs.
+You can use the control panel Options to configure Selector to start instead, which will show a dialog containing any shortcuts you have configured in DeskTop, for faster access to programs.